Ireland’s Award-Winning Online Doctor Service

 - If you are using aspirin, it should be taken at full dose (900mg, three times daily).

-- Always check with your pharmacist, or one of our GPs before starting any new medications.
-You can arrange an appointment here with one of our Irish-registered GPs.
+- Always check with your pharmacist, or one of our Irish-registered GPs before starting any new medications.

 These medications work best if they are taken as early as possible after the first sign of a migraine episode and can reduce the severity of the headache, or even stop it completely.
 Many people wait until the headache has peaked to take these, and then they do not work as well.